-- After we’ve waved farewell to the spectacular City of Liverpool, we’ll hit the road heading for the timeless beauty that is known as Yorkshire in a 2-hour partially-narrated journey, navigating a spectacular section of the M6 motorway, passing Preston and Lancaster.
-On a clear day you’ll see the famous British “backbone” called The Pennines!
+After we have waved farewell to the spectacular City of Liverpool, we will hit the road heading for the timeless beauty that is known as Yorkshire in a 2-hour partially-narrated journey, navigating a small section of the M6 and M65 motorways passing the Lancastrian towns of Blackburn and Burnley.

 Our first stop today will be the pretty tourist destination of Haworth.
 Known for its association with the Bronte Sisters (Anne, Charlotte and Emily) who moved here when their father took over the parsonage of St Michaels and all Angels Church located in the village.
 Keep your ears open for the sound of real steam trains used on the nearby Keithly and Worth Valley Railway